async-labs/saas/README.md

   - update card information,
   - verified Stripe webhook for failed payment for subscription.

-## Run locally

-To run locally, you will need to run two apps: `api` and `app`.
-To do so, run `yarn install` on the root of the project (or individually on each app) to install the necessary dependencies and build the first version.

 #### Running `api` locally:

 - Before running, create a `.env` file inside the `api` folder with the environmental variables listed below.<br/>